Black Horseman: Famine, Scales, and Injustice

 1. Literal Famine

-2. Economic Collapse and Injustice
+2. Economic Collapse & Injustice

-Represents systems that exploit the poor
+- Systems that exploit the poor.

 3. Prophetic Exposure of Corrupt Systems